Pablets/zebrands-challenge/README.md

 ## Mocks mode

-Copy contents of .env.example in .env be sure to have mocks enable if you don't have github credentials
+Copy contents of .env.example in .env be sure to have mocks enabled if you don't have github credentials
 ```javascript
 NEXT_PUBLIC_API_MOCKING='enabled'
 ```